+The preceding discussion established the fundamental point that an equal allocation ratio is mathematically optimal only under rare conditions for key clinical trial endpoints.
+However, moving from theory to practice requires addressing a critical question: how much does this suboptimality truly cost, and how sensitive is statistical power amongst other metrics to deviations from the calculated optimal ratio?
+To answer this, we present simulations where we compare the statistical power attained with a Wald test for 3 cases: equal randomisation (ER); a pre-planned fixed unequal randomisation (FUR) and RAR targeting Neyman allocation.
 Since our simulated outcomes are independent and identically distributed, our evaluation of ER and FUR is unaffected by the choice of randomisation procedure, so long as the final allocation count is achieved.
 Our findings therefore apply to any method that achieves the target, including the truncated binomial design, big stick design, permuted block design, and the random allocation rule \citep{Berger2021}.
-For RAR we use the efficient randomized-adaptive design to target Neyman allocation \citep{Hu2009}.